 Caitlyn graduated with a BA in Psychology from Colgate University in 2011.
 After graduation, she worked in the division of Pediatric Psychosocial Oncology at Dana-Farber Cancer Institute in Boston before moving to the Developing Brain Research Laboratory in DC.
 She's currently in the PhD program at AU and her research interests include stress mindsets and interventions to more effectively manage stressful experiences.
 Specifically, she's interested in how interventions can be used for children and families of children with chronic illness to facilitate positive coping.

 Laura received her BS in Psychology from the University of California at San Diego (UCSD), where she worked on developmental research with children and MRI mood research with anxious and depressed adults.
-She began the Master's program at AU in 2015.
-Her primary research interests are emotion/stress regulation, and cognitive/behavioral factors involved in the development and maintenance of depression and anxiety.
-Other interests include mindfulness-based interventions and mind-body interactions.
+Laura is currently in the PhD program in Clinical Psychology at AU.
+Her thesis project explored heightened perceptions of risk and stress mindsets during pregnancy and effects on postpartum mental health outcomes.
+More broadly, her research interests include stress coping, cognitive processes underlying the development and maintenance of depression and anxiety, and interactions between mental and physical health.